junxit/us-congress-bills-117/metadata.md

 - 2021-07-01 — Introduced in House
 - 2021-07-01 — Referred to the Committee on Natural Resources, and in addition to the Committee on Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-07-01 — Referred to the Committee on Natural Resources, and in addition to the Committee on Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2021-07-08 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2021-07-13 — Subcommittee Hearings Held.
+- 2021-07-14 — Committee Consideration and Mark-up Session Held.
+- 2021-07-14 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2021-07-14 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2021-07-26 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-07-26 — Committee on Agriculture discharged.
+- 2021-07-26 — Committee on Agriculture discharged.
+- 2021-07-26 — Considered under suspension of the rules. (consideration: CR H3864-3868)
+- 2021-07-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4300.
+- 2021-07-26 — Mrs. Dingell moved to suspend the rules and pass the bill, as amended.
+- 2021-07-26 — Placed on the Union Calendar, Calendar No. 78.
+- 2021-07-26 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-105, Part I.
+- 2021-07-26 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-105, Part I.